tmpringle/beneath-the-mask/README.md

 - Beneath the Mask -rain, instrumental version- ~ Rainy/snowy day theme
 - Beneath the Mask -rain- ~ Rainy/snowy night theme

 By default, the website checks for weather and day/night changes every 5 minutes once the page loads.
+However, if a user blocks their location, the website won't check for the weather.